 Our strategy is to capitalize on our acquisition, development and operating skills to build a balanced, global portfolio of power generation assets.
-We intend to implement this strategy by continuing an aggressive acquisition program and accelerating our development of existing site expansion projects and greenfield projects.
-We believe that our operational skills and experience give us a strong competitive position in the unregulated generation marketplace.
+We intend to implement this strategy by continuing an aggressive acquisition

 Domestic.
 The table that follows summarizes our domestic power generation operations in our core markets and our pending acquisitions, and planned greenfield and expansion projects.
-In addition to the primary fuels listed below, 4,314 MW of our current and pending domestic facilities can run on more than one fuel source.
+In addition to the primary fuels listed below, 4,314 MW (18%) of our current and pending net ownership interest in domestic facilities can run on more than one fuel source.